6 Benefits Of Mustard Greens, Nutrition, Risks, & Recipes

 • Texture And Cooking: Collard greens are sturdy and fibrous, making them perfect for slow-cooked dishes.
 Mustard greens are tender and delicate, which is great for quick stir-fries and salads.

 • Nutritional Profiles: Mustard greens have a higher iron, potassium, and phosphorus content (1).
-On the other hand, collard greens have a higher calcium, folate, and vitamin A content (20).
+On the other hand, collard greens benefits lie in their higher calcium, folate, and vitamin A content (20).

 Mustard greens are safe for most people.
 But, are there any recorded adverse effects of mustard greens?
 Scroll down to know more.